Thib-G/extract-carte-sciensano/README.md

 ## DISCLAIMER
 THIS TUTORIAL HAS NO SCIENTIFIC VALUE.
 PLEASE USE IT ONLY FOR EDUCATIONAL PURPOSES.

+## Attribution
+« QUOILIN, Sophie, LEROY Mathias, DUPONT Yves.
+Epistat, Covid19 ), Sciensano, Brussels, Belgium, https://epistat.wiv-isp.be/covid/. »
+Sciensano is not responsible for the conclusions drawn on the basis of these data.

 ## Introduction

 [Sciensano](https://www.sciensano.be) has been in the eye of the cyclone lately in the context of the Covid-19 crisis.